metagenomics/metagenomics-tk/docs/developer_guidelines.md

   * `DATABASE` is the directory that is used for placing the specific database.

-  * `COMMAND` is the command used to download and extract the database. (e.g. "wget -O data $DOWNLOAD_LINK && tar -xvf data ./card.json && rm data" for the `--httpsCommand` flag)
+  * `COMMAND` is the command used to download and extract the database and to remove it afterwards.
+    (e.g. "wget -O data.tar.gz $DOWNLOAD_LINK && tar -xvf data.tar.gz ./card.json && rm data.tar.gz" for the `--httpsCommand` flag)

   * `USER_VERIFIED_DATABASE_MD5SUM` is the MD5SUM of the *extracted* database that the user should test manually before executing the pipeline.

+  * `S5CMD_PARAMS` allows you to set s5cmd specific parameters.
+For more information check the s5cmd documentation.

   * `LINK` is the link that will be used to test if the file is accessible by S3, HTTPS or is available via a local path.

+  * `USER_VERIFIED_DATABASE_MD5SUM` Before a database is downloaded, the script checks the MD5SUM of an already downloaded database against a user specified one.
+     If it does not equal, the script will download the database again.

+### Tests

+You can test your tool against different database inputs by using the `make runDatabaseTest` command.
+You will have to specify multiple databases that are accessible via https, S3, local path etc. Please check github actions file for how to run these tests.

+## Polished Variables

+Sometimes user input variables must be polished before they can used in our code.
+Thats why the nextflow config adds a namespace to the params namespace called `polished`.
+For example the params.databases variable must end with a slash in order to be used as part of a docker mount.
+Thats why there is a variable `params.polished.databases` that should be used instead.

 ## Other

 1. Magic numbers should not be used.

 2. Variable, method, workflow, folder and process names should be written in camelcase.